Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: THEORETICAL MODEL

 supplemented with the continuity equation:

 Where $\rho$ and $\eta$ are, respectively, the mass density and dynamic viscosity of the fluid, and $\zeta$ is the second coefficient of viscosity of the fluid or the bulk viscosity.
-In eq.(\ref{eq:1}), $\bf\emph f_{ext}$ is the body force acting on the fluid (force per unit volume to be specific).
+In Eq.~\ref{eq:1}, $\boldsymbol{f}_{\rm ext}$ is the body force acting on the fluid (specifically, force per unit volume).

-Throughout this paper, we assume the incompressibility of fluid (i.e., $\frac{d\rho}{d t} = 0$), which gives $\nabla. {\bf{u}} = 0 $ due to the continuity equation.
-Due to this assumption, the third term in the Navier-Stokes equation is left out due to its dependence on $\nabla \cdot \mathbf{u}$.
+Throughout this paper, we assume the incompressibility of fluid (i.e., $\frac{d\rho}{d t} = 0$), which gives $\nabla. {\boldsymbol{u}} = 0 $ due to the continuity equation.
+By this assumption, the third term in the Navier-Stokes equation is left out due to its dependence on $\nabla \cdot \boldsymbol{u}$.
 Thus, the above equations reduce to the following form:

 and